fcamilleri22/dots/README.md

-# Frank's Personal Dotfiles
+# Frank's Personal Work Environment
 **warning**: this is currently in **early development** with unstable commits being added to master until the end of August 2018.
 Use at your own risk.
-With that being said, this documentation is also heavily in flux, so please check back often!

 ## What is this?
 `dots` is my collection of configuration files and scripts for setting up my personal software development environment/interface using a fresh **Manjaro i3 Community Edition** installation as a base.
+Together, these scripts and configuration files form an operating system experience that:
+- Always feels clean, tidy, quick, efficient, and generally nice (at least to me, the primary audience) without being dull, boring, or ancient-looking.
+- Allows for fully color coordinated retheming according to whatever color palette the user (hey, that could be **you!**) desires, in a single cli command.

 ## Dirty
 ![Dirty](dirty_dots.png)